Without Warning (video game): Plot

 Eventually, it is revealed that Derbec's reason for taking over the plant are simply about revenge, and that he had intended to blow up the plant from the beginning.
 With this new insight, Jack races against time to defuse the bombs before the terrorists finish planting them and detonate them, while Kyle continues to hunt down Derbec.
 With Ben satisfied with the footage he has collected, including footage showing Derbec's current whereabouts, he progresses to a computer in order to upload them to the Internet and show them to the world.
 Just as he is about confirm his upload, he is discovered by a terrorist, who subsequently holds him at gunpoint.
 Briefly considering his options, Ben soon opts to confirm his upload as opposed to surrendering, resulting in his death.

 With Ben's footage now showing all over the world, Kyle heads over to where Derbec was reported to have been last seen, but is eventually injured in ambush.
 Unable to fight, he is approached by Derbec, who has come out of hiding now that the threat of Kyle is over.
 Kyle remains strong-willed against the terrorist leader, but Derbec soon shoots him in the head.
 Having disarmed the bomb threat, Jack decides to go after Derbec.
 Despite heavy resistance from what's left of Derbec's terrorists, he manages to eliminate them all and confront Derbec.
 Jack wins the ensuing gunfight, and with the terrorist threat finally over, Jack extracts himself and Dave out of the chemical plant, where aid is waiting for them outside.

 Reception

 The game received "generally unfavorable reviews" on both platforms according to video game review aggregator Metacritic.
+Edge magazine would describe it as "a work of stultifying incompetence that seems to hate its own players."